Anton Webern: 1899–1908: Formative juvenilia and emergence from study

-Webern published little juvenilia; like Brahms, he was meticulous and self-conscious, revising extensively.
-His earliest works were mostly Lieder on works of Richard Dehmel, Gustav Falke, and Theodor Storm.
+Webern's pre-opus compositions went unpublished during his lifetime (and only surfaced well into his posthumous reception).
+His earliest works were mostly Lieder setting texts by Richard Dehmel, Gustav Falke, and Theodor Storm.
 He set seven Ferdinand Avenarius poems on the "changing moods" of life and nature (1899–1904).
 Schubert, Schumann, and Wolf were important models.
 With its brief, potent expressivity and utopianization of the natural world, the (German) Romantic Lied had a lasting influence on Webern's musical aesthetic.
 He never abandoned its lyricism, intimacy, and wistful or nostalgic topics, though his music became more abstract, idealized, and introverted.

 Webern memorialized the Preglhof in a diary poem "An der Preglhof" and in the tone poem Im Sommerwind (1904), both after Bruno Wille's idyll.
 In Webern's Sommerwind, Derrick Puffett found affinities with Strauss's Alpensinfonie, Charpentier's Louise, and Delius's Paris.

 At the Preglhof in summer 1905, Webern wrote his tripartite, single-movement string quartet in a highly modified sonata form, likely responding to Schoenberg's Op.
 7. He quoted Jakob Böhme in the preface and mentioned the panels (Note: La vita, La natura, and La morte; or Life, Nature, and Death) of Segantini's Trittico della natura (Note: Alpine Triptych (1898–1899)) as "Werden–Sein–Vergehen" (Note: "Becoming–Being–Bygone") in sketches.
 Sebastian Wedler argued that this quartet bore the influence of Richard Strauss's Also Sprach Zarathustra in its germinal three-note motive, opening fugato of its third (development) section, and Nietzschean reading (via eternal recurrence) of Segantini's triptych.
 In its opening harmonies, Allen Forte and Heinz-Klaus Metzger noted Webern's anticipation of Schoenberg's atonality in Op.
 10.

+In 1906, Schoenberg assigned Webern Bach chorales to harmonize and figure; Webern completed eighteen in a highly chromatic idiom.
+Next, he composed the somewhat Brahmsian single-movement Piano Quintet (1907) in sonata form.